 - The defect must "substantially impair the use, market value, or safety of the vehicle."

-- During the first year of the warranty period, the manufacturer must have tried to resolve the defect at least four times or the buyer must have been unable to use the vehicle a total of 30 days, whichever is less, within the 1st year of the warranty.
+- During the first year of the warranty period, the manufacturer must have tried to resolve the defect at least 4 times or the buyer must have been unable to use the vehicle a total of 30 days, whichever is less, within the 1st year of the warranty.

 - The defect must not be caused by owner neglect, abuse, or unauthorized vehicle modifications.

 - The buyer must adhere to the manufacturer's informal dispute settlement or arbitration procedure, if there is one.

 If all of the above apply to you and you're the unlucky owner of a lemon, take the following steps: